I Can't Stay Away

 "I Can't Stay Away" is a song by Australian recording duo The Veronicas for their second studio album Hook Me Up (2007).
 Produced by Josh Alexander and Billy Steinberg, it was released as a radio single in July 2008 in Australia and New Zealand.
 Because The Veronicas were promoting the album and their future single "Take Me on the Floor", the group released "I Can't Stay Away".

 Musically, "I Can't Stay Away" is an electronica-inspired rock and europop song.
 The song was compared to t.A.T.u.'s single "All About Us", which was originally co-written by Lisa and Jess Origliasso themselves.
 Lyrically, the song deals with the addiction to a person, physiologically, sexually and emotionally.
 The recording received favorable reviews from most contemporary critics who praised the vocal abilities and lyrical content.
-However, some criticized it as part of the album's content.
+However, some criticised it as part of the album's content.